writememe/BlgNetAutoSol/3_Data_Models/README.md

 `routing` - This role uses the data model and the applicable `{{os}}` Jinja2 template to create a file (`15-interfaces.conf`) containing the routing across all operating systems.
 BGP has been elected as the routing protocol of choice, however the structure and naming convention would allow one to elect any other routing protocol.
 Each BGP instance is configured with the following standards:
-- Loopback0 is the router-id for each device and the example 'customer route', which is subsequent advertise throughout the BGP fabric by using a route-map or export-map
+- Loopback0 is the router-id for each device and the example 'customer route', which is subsequently advertised throughout the BGP fabric by using a route-map or export-map
 - Every BGP neighbor session has a password set.
 In my example, it's 'lab' and it's across all neighbours
 - Every BGP neighbor must contain a description